Blake Lively Calls Out Sexist Critics Of Her Tour De Suits

 "Would you note a man wearing lots of suits during a promo tour?
 So why can't a woman?
 Just sayinnnn.
 No double standards ladies," she commented.
 (Instagram, ever so helpful, floats the most important comments to the top, so hers was very visible.)

 Lively is one of many leading ladies who have pushed back against sexist questions during press tours that demand diet and skincare routine answers of women and more contemplative and complex character development queries of their male peers.
-And that's not even scratching the surface of the family-work balance questions actresses like Keira Knightley have pushed back against.
+And that's not even scratching the surface of the family-work balance questions actresses like Kiera Knightly have pushed back against.
 Sometimes, change starts with an Instagram comment.

 Advertisement